SimpleLuke/tic-tac-toe/README.md

-This is a tic-Tac-Toe game built with the React framework .
+This Tic-Tac-Toe game built with the React framework .

 ## Table of contents